frconor-ebook/meditations/_posts/2025-05-21-the-saints-day-of-the-prelate.md

 ---
 layout: homily
-title: "The Prelate’s Saint’s Day"
+title: "The Saint’s Day of the Prelate"
 ---

 By Fr.
 Conor Donnelly